 The Health Visitor also visit in the pregnancy to prepare the new family on how to cope with a new-born.
-That’s usually done about the 30 week of pregnancy where the woman is very open to talk about the future child.
+That’s usually done about the 30 week of pregnancy where the woman is very open to talking about the future child.

-Late in the pregnancy the focus is the birth.
+Late in the pregnancy, the focus is the birth.

 You get three examinations at your own doctor and you are free to choose where to give birth.

-You are offered 8 check up and talks with a midwife from week 13-15 in the pregnancy.
+You are offered 8 checks up and talks with a midwife from week 13-15 in the pregnancy.
 Some choose these consultations in a group so that some networking is starting with other future mothers.

-But if you don’t have that secure back up it will become a tough start at home.
-New mothers with problems in breast-feeding will be allowed to stay longer in the ward to start the nursing properly.
+But if you don’t have that secure backup it will become a tough start at home.
+New mothers with problems in breastfeeding will be allowed to stay longer in the ward to start the nursing properly.

 The midwife will make a follow-up consultation on the birth as quickly as possible.